Active Duty Military Pay

 This subtraction may be claimed by:

-- Members serving in the U.S. or U.N. armed forces who receive active-duty military pay that are subject to federal tax under U.S. Code Title 10.
+- Members serving in the U.S. or U.N. armed forces who receive federally taxable active-duty military pay under U.S. Code,

-- Members of the Minnesota National Guard and Reserves, who receive taxable active-duty pay for services or compensation for training and meetings under U.S. Code Title 10 and Title 32, such as ADSW (ADOS), natural disaster emergency response and missing persons searches, and reenlistment bonuses.
+- Members of the Minnesota National Guard and Reserves, who receive federally taxable active-duty pay for services or compensation for training and meetings under U.S. Code, Title 10 and Title 32.
+Examples include:

-- state or federal active service for natural disaster emergency response, missing person searches, and airport security duty; and
+- State or federal active service for natural disaster emergency response, missing person searches, and airport security duty.

 - National Guard and Reserves duties, annual training and drill weekends.
-(For National Guard members, this includes training and meetings outside of Minnesota as well as within Minnesota.)
+(For National Guard members, this includes training and meetings, whether inside or outside of Minnesota.)

 What if I am not a resident of Minnesota?